dtcxzyw/llvm-apr-benchmark/README.md

   + Any content in the LLVM source tree before the base commit
   + Large language model trained with dataset before the knowledge cutoff date
   + Any other content on the web created before the knowledge cutoff date
-+ The patch passed both the given tests and the regression testsuite.
++ `opt` with this patch passes both the given tests and the regression testsuite.

 ## License